We promote and monitor compliance with legislative requirements to protect public health, the environment and water resources in Western Australia.

 - statutory and self reports from industry regarding their compliance and activities that have the potential to cause damaging impacts or harm.

 Our compliance activities prioritise events or activities that represent the greatest level of risk to public health, the environment and water resources in Western Australia.
 We analyse compliance information to identify breaches, rectify identified non-compliances and take appropriate enforcement action against those who breach legislation.
+Further information can be found in our Compliance and Enforcement Policy.

 The department’s annual Compliance program details our compliance monitoring priorities for each financial year.
-Our compliance programs can be found here.

 Further information about compliance monitoring programs in specific areas is described below.